Tinkerforge/doc/en/source/Tutorials/Tutorial_Extending/Tutorial.rst

 In **Line 15** the IP Connection is connected.
-It is possible to run your program on another PC than the one which has the Brick Daemon running (e.g. you can write a program for your smartphone that controls a Brick connected to your PC).
+It is possible to run your program on another PC than the one which has the Brick Daemon running (e.g. you can write a program for your smart phone that controls a Brick connected to your PC).

 The **Lines 18-23** configure the DC Brick and let the motor run full